auth0/docs/articles/libraries/_includes/_ip_ranges.md

 ![SSO With Lock 10 and Windows IP Ranges](/media/articles/libraries/lock/lock-11-windows-authentication.png)

 This functionality has been removed from embedded login using Lock 11.
 There is no IP detection, and the user will need to type user and password in Lock.
-It is still available when using universal login.
+It is still available when using Universal Login.